CreatorSiSo/term-paper-12/chapters/04_concept.typ

 // Rym can be considered part of the C-style languages, as it combines syntax from C, Go, Rust, F\# and others.
 // The typical braces -- `{` and `}` -- are used for structure types and to enclose blocks of statements.
-// Function definitions begin with "func", just as they do in Go or Swift, and the type declarations are very similar to those in F\#.
+// Function definitions begin with `func`, just as they do in Go or Swift, and the type declarations are very similar to those in F\#.
 Rym kann als Teil der C-ähnlichen Sprachen betrachtet werden, da die Syntax ähnlich der von C, Go, Rust, TypeScript, F\# ist.
 Die typischen geschweiften Klammern -- `{` und `}` -- werden für Struktur-Typen und zum Umschließen von Anweisungsblöcken verwendet.
-Funktionsdefinitionen beginnen mit "func", genau wie in Go oder Swift und die Typ-Deklarationen sind denen in TypeScript sowie F\# sehr ähnlich.
+Funktionsdefinitionen beginnen mit `func`, genau wie in Go oder Swift und die Typ-Deklarationen sind denen in TypeScript sowie F\# sehr ähnlich.
 #cite("go_spec", "swift_book_functions") @fsharp_spec[S. 39f]

 // However, it differs from typical C-style syntax in one major way: It is primarily expression-based, like Rust and F\#.